Xquic: Tale summary

 Xquic sought the protection of Xmucane, the mother of Hun Hunahpu, identifying herself as the woman's daughter-in-law.
 Knowing her sons to be dead, Xmucane demanded proof of the fetuses' lineage, and devised a test for the maiden.
 If she could go into the garden and return with a sack full of corn she would be accepted.
 There was however but one stalk of corn to be found.
 Xquic was able to pass the test by invoking two female daybearers related to corn (Ixtoj and Ixqʼanil, also called Ixkakaw and Ixtziya), and then plucking the corn silk from the ear, which transformed into corn, thus filling the net sack.
 Xmucane initially responded angrily to Xquic's success, but after seeing the impression her net had left on the ground in the garden, was convinced of the truth of Xquic's story.
 Dennis Tedlock suggests that the net impression is a reference to the daybearer Kʼat and a thus possible reference to the emergence of Venus as a morning star; Xmucane, one of the original pair of daykeepers, was certainly able to read such signs.

-After being accepted into the household and giving birth to her sons alone "at the mountain", Xquic's significance in the story is greatly diminished, and while she is mentioned again in a few places in short conversations her role as an active player in the creation myth seems to end.
+After being accepted into the household and giving birth to her sons alone "at the mountain", Xquic's significance in the story is greatly diminished, and while she is mentioned again in a few places in short conversations, her role as an active player in the creation myth seems to end.
+She is sometimes considered to be the Maya goddess associated with the waning moon.
+However, there is no evidence for this in the Popol Vuh text itself.